Open Bible Data Home About News OET Key

 30So Yacob named the place ‘Penu’el’ (also spelt ‘Peni’el’, which means ‘God’s face’), because he said, “I saw God face to face, yet my life was preserved.”
 31And the sun rose above him as he passed through Penu’el, and he was limping because of his hip.
 32That’s why Israelis don’t eat the muscle of the tendon that is on the hip socket to this day, because the man touched the socket of Yacob’s hip on the muscle of the tendon.

-33:0 Esau and Yacob meet peacefully
+33:0 Esaw and Yacob meet peacefully

-33Then Yacob raised his head and looked ahead, and wow, Esau was coming towards him along with his four hundred men.
+33Then Yacob raised his head and looked ahead, and wow, Esaw was coming towards him along with his four hundred men.
 Then Yacob quickly divided the children among Le’ah and Rahel and their two female slaves, 2and he put the slave women and their children first, and then Le’ah and her children after them, and finally Rahel and Yosef after them.
 3Then he himself went ahead of them, and he bowed to the ground seven times as he approached his brother.
-4But Esau ran forward to meet him and embraced him and threw his arms around his neck and kissed him, and they both cried together.
-5Then Esau looked up and saw the women and the children, and asked, “Who are these others with you?”
+4But Esaw ran forward to meet him and embraced him and threw his arms around his neck and kissed him, and they both cried together.
+5Then Esaw looked up and saw the women and the children, and asked, “Who are these others with you?”

 “The children that God has graciously given to your servant,” Yacob replied.
 6Then the two female slaves approached with their children, and they bowed down.
 7Next Le’ah also approached with her children, and they bowed down.
 Then after that, Yosef and Rahel approached, and they bowed down.